hamidkhj/ai-test-fe/README.md

-*  **AI-Powered Chatbot:** Engage in natural conversations with a chatbot that has deep knowledge of your uploaded documents and only answers based on that knowldege.
+*  **AI-Powered Chatbot:** Engage in natural conversations with a chatbot that has deep knowledge of your uploaded documents and only answers based on that knowledge.

 *  **Intelligent Document Validation:** Automatically validate documents using google Document AI and and an LLM assistant.